Norman Evans: Biography

 Evans became a very popular pantomime dame, considered to be "the greatest... since Dan Leno", and was the only one in that role to receive top billing at the London Palladium.
 He also toured with a stage show, "Good Evans", and made the first of a successful series of U.S. appearances in New York in 1949, followed by a season at the El Capitan Theatre in Hollywood the following year and an appearance on the Ed Sullivan Show.
 He made three appearances in Royal Variety Performances, in 1937, 1947, and 1951.

-In May 1955, he lost his right eye in a serious car accident while driving near Preston.
+In May 1955, Evans lost his right eye in a serious car accident while driving near Preston.
 The accident was caused after he swerved trying to avoid a black cat.
 Despite the accident, he had his first television series, Saturday Comedy Hour, in 1956.
 His final summer season was at Butlin's Holiday Camp, Pwllheli in 1962.
 He wrote to Clarkson Rose, another top pantomime dame: "Working in a Butlin theatre is a terrific experience, and although I've not been too well, I've never been happier in my life".

 Norman Evans died in November 1962, in Blackpool, and is buried in Carleton Cemetery.
 The headstone of his grave is a low wall built from natural gritstone blocks.
 His epitaph (preceding birth and death dates) reads "His last garden wall".